What paint do I use?

 Paint dries too fast!

 Yes, it does.
 You can look into a product called latex extender or paint extender.
 XIM makes some.
 Wagner has some.
 Flood has some called Floetrol.
 I like to use Modern Masters Tintable Glaze.
-There is probably others but they all work for extending the dry time and making the paint smoother to apply and blend.
+There are others but they all work for extending the dry time and making the paint smoother to apply and blend.
 It only gives you a few extra minutes though.
 Not a lot.
 I was told that vegetable glycerin works for the same purpose as well but I haven’t tried that one.
 Cooler temperatures also slow down dry time so I work as cool as possible.
 In the end I don’t know of any way to get water base paint to behave like oils and dry slowly but I have found that the fast dry time is an advantage in a lot of the time.
 I’ve gotten used to using layers to blend rather than mixing wet on wet. a wet brush dipped barely in some thinned paint is fantastic for blending.
 I can smear it or brush it or whatever works. the key is to use multiple layers of thin paint, waiting for each layer to dry completely.
 It can be difficult to get a bright white highlight with oils when the base colors keep mixing with your white.
 With acrylic, you just wait a moment for the base to dry and then you can put any color on top without issues.
 I always keep a bucket of water handy and my brush is always wet.
 Another thing to remember is that freshly dried paint speeds up the dry time of any wet paint that it touches because of the catalyst that is still working.
 It’s important then to rinse your brush periodically and wait for applied paint to dry for a day before trying to do a lot of blending details over it.

 How did you get started as a muralist?